 - Choosing a Baby Passport Photo App: 2022 Review

 The first and most common case is domestic flights.
-When flying inside the country, U.S. citizens are not required to have a passport, most forms of ID will be good enough.
+When flying inside the country, U.S. citizens are not required to have a passport—most forms of ID, like birth certificates, will be good enough.

 Another exception is for land and sea travel to Canada, Mexico, and certain Caribbean islands.

-For these destinations, children under 15 only need a birth certificate to cross the border.
+For these destinations, children under 16 (sixteen) may only need a birth certificate to cross the border.
 Also, for closed-loop cruises, a passport book will not be required.